Kitchen Layout 101: The Kitchen Work Triangle & Zones

 Other kitchen zones

-Some people have taken the zone concept past the five core work zones mentioned above.
+Some people have taken the zone concept past the five core work zones mentioned above, including the food preparation area.
 Here are just a few of the countless zones you might encounter on Pinterest or personal organization blogs:

 • Everyday dishware and glassware zone